B-24 Liberator Memorial Australia

-The B-24 Liberator Memorial Restoration Fund is an Australian non-profit organisation founded in 1988 to acquire and restore a Consolidated B-24 Liberator for display as a memorial to all allied airmen who served on B-24 Liberators during World War II in defence of Australia.
+B-24 Liberator Memorial Australia (formerly the B-24 Liberator Memorial Restoration Fund) is an Australian non-profit organisation founded in 1988 to acquire and restore a Consolidated B-24 Liberator for display as a memorial to all allied airmen who served on B-24 Liberators during World War II in defence of Australia.

 The major parts of the airframe were acquired in the 1990s and the aircraft under restoration is located in Werribee, Victoria, Australia in a World War II era hangar.
 The aircraft is not expected to be made flightworthy but will be put on display restored to its original appearance.

+Consolidated B-24 Liberator

 Background

 287 American-made B-24s were flown by the Royal Australian Air Force during the Second World War.
 They were used to equip seven bomber squadrons, an operational training unit and two independent flights.
 They were operated as bombers, used in covert operations, and after the war were used to repatriate prisoners of war to Australia.
 The RAAF flew B-24s until 1948.
 In due course the Liberators, as with many other ex-military aircraft, were often sold for scrap or for their new owners to use as sheds.

-Liberator A72-176

-A72-176 (RAAF number) / 44-41956 (USAAF Number) was a B-24M Liberator delivered to the RAAF.
-It was not used in combat, but was used at RAAF Station Tocumwal as a training aircraft for new B-24 crews.
-It was scrapped in 1948 and it was sold to George Toye, a Moe photographer who transported the fuselage to his property in Moe, Victoria to live in while he was building his home.
-He later used the fuselage as a wood shed, and after that it simply sat in his backyard.